devJSQ/two-dimensional-array/README.md

 - Print the array.
 - Choose and update a value in the array.
 - Print the array after updating it.
+- Print the number of rows and columns.

 ``` java
 public class Main {